 Hanna Holborn Gray, former president of the University of Chicago, said, “Universities should be expected to provide the conditions within which hard thought, and therefore strong disagreement, independent judgment, and the questioning of stubborn assumptions, can flourish in an environment of the greatest freedom.”

-So it’s quite ironic that issues of freedom of speech have taken centre stage at Canadian educational institutions.
+So it’s quite ironic that issues of free speech have taken centre stage at Canadian educational institutions.
 University of Toronto psychology professor Jordan Peterson was shouted down when trying to speak at McMaster University, and graduate student Lindsay Shepherd was censured for using material featuring Peterson in a lesson at Wilfrid Laurier University.

 Cooler heads prevailed in both of these instances and have actually drawn attention to the importance of informed debate in schools.

 Perhaps the tension on university campuses results from the fact that while we do our best to determine scientific facts, there’s much we don’t know.
 Much of what’s written in textbooks is theory and is up for interpretation.

 The danger arises when we become too attached to ideas and are no longer open to healthy discourse.